hackupstate/archived-careers-in-code-website/README.md

 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
 - `gulp copy` copies dependencies from node_modules to the vendor directory

+## Deployment
+The website is currently deployed with CI using [Netlify](https://www.netlify.com/).

+Pushes to the codebase will automatically trigger a build.